 The entire amount the employee elects to save and contribute is immediately available for use once the account is open for the year.
 In other words, the account does not need to be fully funded for the employee to use the full amount of funds.

 FSAs have annual limits on how much a person can contribute to the account.
-In 2020, for example, the limit is $2,750.
+In 2023, for example, the limit will be $3,050.
 The IRS typically modifies these limits every year to account for cost of living.
 It’s also important to note that self-employed workers aren’t eligible for FSAs.

 Can be used for deductibles, copays, medication, and other health care related out-of-pocket costs.